The first step towards adopting one of our dogs is to fill in our online application form.

 The short answer is Yes.
 Medical care is very expensive and if your dog is ill or has an accident, what would you do if you could not afford the treatment.
 There is a debate for putting aside money each month and spreading the risk yourself, especially if you have a credit card or savings available should your dog need expensive medical treatment.
 But, paying for medical care is only part of the reason we recommend you take out pet insurance.

 You also need to ensure that you have 3rd party insurance cover for civil claims.
 This may be covered on your household insurance but you need to check if your policy just covers claims in your own home and garden or whether it extends to public places.
-With the introduction of the Anti Social Behaviour, Crime and Policing Bill in 2014, dog owners will be forced by law to be more responsible for their own dogs, which could lead to a rise on civil claims.
+With the introduction of the Anti Social Behaviour, Crime and Policing Bill in 2014, dog owners will be forced by law to be more responsible for their own dogs, which could lead to a rise in civil claims.
 Or your dog may simply run in front of a car and cause a serious accident – if it is your fault because your dog was not on a lead, you will be pursued by the 3rd party insurers for damages, which could, in extreme circumstances, result in your losing your family home if you do not have the correct insurance cover.

-Until the end of 2014, all microchips inserted into KGR dogs remained registered to KGR, apart from a few exceptions where owners have specifically requested change of ownership.
+Until the end of 2014, all microchips inserted into KGR dogs remained registered to KGR, apart from a few exceptions where owners had specifically requested change of ownership.
 This was done to safeguard the dog and ensure that it was always returned to KGR should it go missing, be lost, or handed into another rescue.

 Once you have sucessfully passed your homecheck, the next step is to formally adopt your new dog.
 We do expect you to collect the dog within a few days of passing your homecheck.